Debugger-Demons/whoknows_variations_dd/devopsnotes.md

 If a major incident occurs you can make a blameless postmortem.

+## Continous Deployment

+Continous delivery = Vi pakker vores produkt ind og gøre det til en artifakt Continous Deployement = Vi pusher vores artifakt i skyen.

+We have to achieve full continous deployement.

+Instead of having our github repository in the server we can make it as a image (Read the slides) and make a docker image which you push to docker hub.
+Create a workflow that will run each time you push and a workflow will run which also triggers in the server that gets the newest version of the codebase.
+Create a workflow

+- Have your image loaded up in docker hub everytime you update your code

+#### Quality gates

+You can have jobs on your workflows that tests the quality of your gates.
+You can use the needs keywords to ensure that job A and job B is successfull before it can proceed.

 ## GitOps

 GitOps is a way of implementing Continuous Deployment for cloud native applications.